C2.2 Determine whether given pairs of addition and subtraction expressions are equivalent or not.

 4 and 3

-Ask students if the quantities of the two sides are equivalent or not.
+Ask students if the quantities are equivalent or not on both sides.
 If the quantities are different, ask students what it would take to make the two sides equivalent.

-Ask them to think of several ways; for example, one student may say to remove a chip from the left side.
-Another student may say to add a chip to the right side, etc. Once students have had several opportunities to explore the concept of equivalence, represent the answers symbolically as well.
+Ask them to think of several ways; for example, one student may say to remove a counter from the left side.
+Another student may say to add a counter to the right side, etc. Once students have had several opportunities to explore the concept of equivalence, represent the answers symbolically as well.

 Example